Conditions code editor

 Order

-object contains information about the current order being processed.
+The order object contains information about the current order being processed.

 Properties